acend/cilium-basics-training/content/en/docs/11/_index.md

 ]pod "curl" deleted
 ```
 {{% alert title="Note" color="primary" %}}
-We can also use `minkube tunnel -p servicemesh` and then curl the Cluster-IP directly from our browser.
+We can also use `minikube tunnel -p servicemesh` and then curl the Cluster-IP directly from our browser.
 {{% /alert %}}

 ## Task {{% param sectionnumber %}}.3: Layer 7 Loadbalancing

-Ingress is not really a Service Mesh feature.
+Ingress alone is not really a Service Mesh feature.
 Let us test out a traffic control example by loadbalancing a service inside the proxy.

 Start by creating the second service: